De-Bola/phoneShop/README.md

 CLion was the compiler I have used.
 Code has been debugged with valgrind at an earlier stage. valgrind check will be performed again.
 Although previous valgrind errors have been rectified.

+phoneShop also keeps a timestamped logging of user activities.